cscully-allison/data-ensemble-interview-artifacts/Codes.md

   - P3: "And one thing that's important to note is that the statistics and the performance data table they also have a call graph component to it.
 So they have a tree component to it.
 And these two represent the nodes and the relationship between the nodes."
   - P5: ". . .the data frame is not really useful.
 It's more like it transportation layer to compute a visual view onto what's going on."
   - P5 "And the great thing about like how [[EnsembleAPI]] and [[DatasetAPI]] and altogether works together, is that now we can also look into dependencies between these annotated regions."
+  - P6: The meaning relating parts is an abstract relation of identity and similarity
+    - "the call tree should be the same or similar across the sets of runs.
+So we have a single representation of the call tree.
+And then for each node in the tree, we are basically recording the the multitude of runs, and the multitude of runs can be all of the runs for this picture."

+#### Specific references to database termonology was common to describe links in the data
+  - P3: "the performance data, this is stored in a multi index form"
+  - P3: "And it's going to the first table, which is the performance data table with with that profile hash that we just talked about.
+So it's like a foreign key for for that table."
+  - P3: "performance data is acts as sort of the main table, if you look at it from a relational database management system, our relational database management model"
+  - P5 uses the term 'view' but not in a vis way.
+  - P7 talks about indexing extensively
+  - P7 "In a way [EnsembleAPI Object] is almost just like a, it's really almost as like a graph database to be honest."
+  - P7: "So you have performance data where you have which is indexed on both your profile ID and your nodes. . ."
+  - P7: "Even if you don't deal with the graph as a database, all of this is like this is literally a relational database.
+These are just the statistics about data forms.
+It's a relational database."

 #### Influences on importance